Drayux/Catalyst/Install/01-base.md

 _Optionally use the `-d` flag to set the password as \<no password\>.
 I feel obligated to remind the user, however, that this is **not** recommended (even though I've done this myself.)_

 ### Additional notes
 - If reinstalling without wiping the EFI partition, the microcode will already be present in said partition, hence causing some "file already exists" type conflicts with pacman.
-This can be mitigated most easily by specifying the `--overwrite` option (i.e. `pacman -S --overwrite amd-ucode`.)
+This can be mitigated most easily by specifying the `--overwrite` option (i.e. `pacman -S --overwrite amd-ucode`) or by simply not installing the package.
 - Optionally, `openssh-openrc` can be installed and the system can be set up remotely once the daemon is running.
 I do not do this however, so configuration for this is omitted.
+- When rebooting, you will need to exit the `artix-chroot` environment in order to perform the `reboot` or `poweroff` commands from the command line.
 - For the sake of technicality, I consider setting the root password to be a better fit for [system configuration](./02-config.md) except that the system is "not independently bootable" without one set.
 - Though the system is now bootable, it is recommended to complete [hardware configuration](./03-hardware.md) before rebooting.
-- When rebooting, you will need to exit the `artix-chroot` environment in order to perform the `reboot` or `poweroff` commands from the command line.
+- The root password can be "re-reset" by accessing the system via the installation medium and running the `passwd` utility again.